The Ugly Stepsister (2025) review – Cinderella meets Cronenberg

 That’s a lot of subgenres listed alongside this movie and for good reason.
 The Ugly Stepsister is an extremely transgressive film that is pretty hard to pin down to just one style.
 In much the same was as Coralie Fargeat’s The Substance did last year.
 The Ugly Stepsister is melding a number of different ideas together into one fascinating body-horror package.

-The story is, pretty much, a subversive retelling of Cinderella told from a slightly different perspective.
+The story is, pretty much, a retelling of Cinderella told from a slightly different perspective.
 Elvira (Lea Myren) is a young woman who is desperate to hook up with the handsome prince.
 The only problem is her far better looking step-sister Agnes (Thea Sofie Loch Næss) is also in the chase.
 A fact which prompts Elvira to go to sickening lengths to achieve perfection.

 The Ugly Stepsister is set in a non-descript time period and features a presentation that is somewhere between period drama and fairy-tale.
 Rather than seeing the events from Cinderella’s perspective, we follow the so called “ugly stepsister” Elvira.
 Elvira isn’t an immediately odious person but her pursuit of beauty sends her on a rapid decline towards selfishness and cruelty.